 The most common criticism leveled against hoisted ladders, like the Mastmate, is that the sail must be lowered and removed from the track.
 In actual fact, the sail can remain in place, either stacked on the mast or hoisted.

 A climbing harness would be much better.

-- Hoist Outside the Track.
-The instructions are adamant that it MUST be in the track, and it does climb a little easier that way, but I've been setting it free for 20 years.
+- Hoist Inside the Track.
+However, outside works too.
+The instructions are adamant that it MUST be in the track, and it is easier to climb that way.
+But I've been setting it free for 20 years.
 After hoisting to the top, lower 6 inches, clip the lowest eye to something solid, and tension hard with the halyard winch.
 To me, it simply isn't worth unloading a part of the sail, opening the mast gate, and fooling with 30 slugs.

 - Wear a Climbing Harness.
 It should fit tightly enough on the

 waist that it can NOT be slid off, even if you were to fall upside down.

 If this is not possible because of physique, you cannot climb.
 Extra padding on the leg loops helps.

 - Use a Second Halyard as a Safety Line.
 I tension the spinnaker halyard and secure it to the mast base.
 I then run an ascender (rope grab) up the line to protect against falls and to allow rest.
 Alternatively, a crew member can tail the safety line on a winch.
 Do NOT use the self tailing feature; lock it off with a jammer or cleat.

 - Wear slim profile shoes.
 Easier to get in the steps.
 I'm happy with deck shoes.
 Most running shoes stink.